Student Rights, Rules, and Responsibilities

 - Insubordination to any school personnel.

-- Possessing, using, distributing, purchasing, or selling tobacco or nicotine-containing products of any kind or in any form, including e-cigarettes, “vapor” or other substitute forms of cigarettes, look-a-like products, on school grounds or on school-provided transportation or during school functions.
+- Possessing, using, transmitting, or selling tobacco or nicotine-containing products of any kind or in any form.
+These products include e-cigarettes, vaping devices, any type of look-alike products or other related products or devices associated with tobacco or nicotine use of electronic nicotine delivery systems on school grounds or on school provided transportation or during school functions.

-14. Possession of any firearm, destructive device, or deadly weapon on school property which is in violation of Federal Law.
-The penalty for such violation is expulsion for a calendar year.
+- Possessing, handling, or transmitting any firearm, destructive device, or deadly weapon on school property which is a violation of Federal Law.

-16. Exhibiting or participating in any behavior related to gang membership or affiliation (including graffiti), recruiting or furthering the interest of gangs, or possessing, using, distributing, displaying, or selling anything deemed to be evidence of gang membership or affiliation.
+- Exhibiting or participating in any behavior related to gang membership or affiliation (including graffiti), recruiting or furthering the interest of gangs, or possessing, using distributing, displaying, or selling anything deemed to be evidence of gang membership or affiliation.

 A Principal may suspend a student from school for a period not to exceed ten (10) days.
 Except in emergencies, the student shall be given notice of the charges and an opportunity to present his/her side of the story before suspension.
 Within twenty-four (24) hours, or such additional time as is reasonably necessary following suspension, the Principal will send a written statement to the student’s parents describing the student’s misconduct or violation of a rule or standard and the action taken.